|

 Kay Copland made it to the qualifying round of the Women's Prone in the World University Games at Shenzhen in China but her score of 585 ex 600 was not enough to make the final.
 Earlier she had scored 591 in the Elimination round.
 Rory McAlpine (581) and Olly Barron (584) came up short in their Men's Prone bid.

-Paralympics Games (LOCOG) has begun a search for adult volunteer performers to
+The London Organising Committee of the Olympic and Paralympics Games (LOCOG) has begun a search for adult volunteer performers to participate in the Opening and Closing Ceremonies of the London 2012 Olympic Games.

 No, that's not a misprint....for Alloa's 50m Open shoot was ultimately conducted in monsoon conditions and more fishing permits were being awarded than competition stickers.
 The moral of this story is shoot your cards on the first day when conditions were fine, but nonetheless that didn't stop Dave Caughey from winning A Class with a score of 592 just ahead of R Simpson who matched his score but lost out on countback.
 Class B went to Billy Crawford with 584, Class C to J Allan on 570 and D Class to E McIntyre with a score of 543.
 Competition organiser Willie McAulay reported a satisfying entry for the event - 35 in total being broadly the same as last year - and looks forward to making it bigger and better next year.

-Detailed scores from all the event's competitions are available here
+Detailed scores from all the event's competitions are available here.

 Zinging in the rain: All this 50m point needed was a diving board